On finite-difference approximations for normalized Bellman equations

 \section{Abstract}

-A class of stochastic optimal control problems containing optimal stopping of controlled diffusion process is considered.
-The numerical solutions of the corresponding normalized Bellman equations are investigated.
-Methods of \cite{krylov:rate:lipschitz} are adapted.
-The rate of convergence of appropriate finite difference difference schemes is estimated.
+A class of stochastic optimal control problems involving optimal stopping is considered.
+Methods of Krylov \cite{krylov:rate:lipschitz:published} are adapted to investigate the numerical solutions of the corresponding normalized Bellman equations and to estimate the rate of convergence of finite difference approximations for the optimal reward functions.